-Tight muscles in the back and lower body can cause back pain, and improving your flexibility can help prevent and treat that pain.
-"Yoga Journal" explains that when the hamstrings are tight, they pull the pelvis down and create more pressure for the lower back.
+Tight muscles in the back and lower body can cause back pain.
+Improving your flexibility can help prevent and treat that pain.
+Some people have naturally short hamstrings, through genetics or lack of flexibility says the SportsInjuryClinic.net.
+When your hamstrings are tight, they pull the pelvis down and create more pressure for the lower back.

 Increased Range of Motion

 Improved posture is just one of the myriad benefits of good flexibility.
 If your muscles are tight, they can cause a reduced range of motion throughout your body.
 This can give you trouble with everyday activities such as reaching overhead to take a dish out of the cupboard or even standing up straight.